The Arnolfini Portrait by Jan van Eyck

 This famous painting, created in 1434 in Bruges, Belgium, by the Netherlandish painter Jan van Eyck, has been controversial since art historians first attempted to describe it.
 It appears mysterious, with contrasting elements that do not seem to fit well together.

-His left hand extends into the right side, holding hers.
+His left hand extends across the center into the right side, holding hers.
 Her hand is open, palm up, and passive, not clasping his.
 Their hands symbolize him holding onto her memory as a beloved wife devoted to her husband.

 His right hand does not have his palm facing where he is looking, as is customary when greeting someone, but to his left, to greet his late wife in memory.